chr-fritz/knx-exporter/README.md

     - sent messages `knx_messages{direction="sent",processed="true"}`.
 2. **HTTP Metrics:** Counts the processed number of successfully and failed http requests.
 All metrics starts with `promhttp_`.
-3. **GoLang Metrics:** These are metrics which indicates some health information about memory, cpu usage, threads and other GoLang internal information.
+3. **GoLang Metrics:** These are metrics that indicate some health information about memory, cpu usage, threads and other GoLang internal information.

 ## Health Check Endpoints

-The KNX Prometheus Exporter provides endpoints for liveness and readiness checks like they were recommended in enviroments like Kubernetes.
+The KNX Prometheus Exporter provides endpoints for liveness and readiness checks like they were recommended in environments like Kubernetes.
 They are reachable under `/live` and `/ready`.
 With `/live?full=1` and `/ready?full=1` they also print the status of every single check.

 ## Contributing